apurv101/task_execution_engine/hld_doc_v2.md

   - `task_description`: Description of the main task (JSON body).
 - **Response**:
   - `task_id`: Unique identifier for the created task.
-  - `sub_tasks`: List of sub-task IDs and their statuses.
+  - `instructions`: List of instruction IDs and their statuses.
 - **Process**:
   - Receives the task description.
-  - Uses the LLM to decompose the task into sub-tasks.
+  - Uses the LLM to decompose the task into instructions.
-  - Inserts the main task and sub-tasks into MongoDB.
+  - Inserts the main task and instructions into MongoDB.
-  - Returns the `task_id` and sub-tasks information.
+  - Returns the `task_id` and instructions information.

 #### 2. **Generate Actions**

 - **Endpoint**: `/generate_actions`
 - **Method**: `POST`
 - **Parameters**:
-  - `sub_task_id`: Identifier of the sub-task (form data).
+  - `instruction_id`: Identifier of the instruction (form data).
   - `screenshot`: Image file of the current screen (multipart/form-data).
 - **Response**:
-  - `sub_task_id`: Identifier of the sub-task.
+  - `instruction_id`: Identifier of the instruction.
   - `actions`: List of actions to perform.
 - **Process**:
   - Validates and processes the input.
-  - Retrieves the sub-task and its `action_history` from MongoDB.
+  - Retrieves the instruction and its `action_history` from MongoDB.
   - Calls the Vision System to detect GUI elements.
   - Uses the LLM Interface to determine the next actions.
   - Updates the `action_history` in MongoDB.